Canucks employee says thanks to fan through viral letter

 “I felt bad at the moment because I’m walking off the bench and she put her phone up to the glass and on the phone it said the mole on the back of your neck is cancer.
 And it threw me off,” Hamilton recalled on Saturday before the Canucks played their second game of the season in Seattle.
 “So I kind of just shrugged and kept going.
 My initial response when I found out was I felt bad because I felt like I didn’t really give her the time of day.
 I’m excited that she knows because she needs to know.”

 Hamilton has been with the Canucks for nearly 20 years, starting with the team in 2002.
-Amid the chaos that happens around the bench of an NHL game, Hamilton said he was amazed the woman was able to even notice a mole he had no idea existed.
+Amid the chaos that happens around the bench of an NHL game, Hamilton said he was amazed Popovici was able to even notice a mole he had no idea existed.

 The biopsy results came back showing there were cancerous cells in the mole.
 A larger area of skin around the mole was then removed to be examined and Hamilton said that came back negative.